cmaster11/kontemplate/README.md

 # ... maybe do a dry-run to see what kubectl would do:
 kontemplate apply example/prod-cluster.yaml --dry-run

++# ... to get a better idea what changes, maybe do a diff +#      to see differences between the current "live" object and the new "dry-run" object:
++kontemplate diff example/prod-cluster.yaml

 # And actually apply it if you like what you see:
 kontemplate apply example/prod-cluster.yaml